Wheeled Armored Vehicle (WAV)

 In the case of an emergency on the Korean Peninsula, wheeled armored vehicle brigades will play a leading role in advancing into North Korea, neutralizing key enemy targets, stabilizing North Korean society in captured areas or securing humanitarian aid, while mechanized divisions and corps consisting of sophisticated tanks, infantry fighting vehicles and other artillery back them up.

-The procurement program is scheduled to begin by 2010 to equip the Army with about 2,000 high-tech wheeled armored vehicles.
+The procurement program was initially scheduled to begin by 2010 to equip the Army with about 2,000 high-tech wheeled armored vehicles.
 Hyundai Rotem, Doosan Infracore and Samsung Techwin are competing for the program.
 The companies are offering to sell their six-wheel armored vehicles with an average per-unit price tag of 600 to 800 million won, while the price is expected to go up depending on what weapons systems and equipment are to be installed on the vehicles.

-In addition to the Doosan Armored Wheeled Family (AWV) known as Black Fox, two other ROK contractors have also designed and built 6 x 6/8 x 8 wheeled vehicles to meet the potential requirements of the ROK Army.
+In addition to the Doosan Armored Wheeled Family (AWV) known as Black Fox, two other ROK contractors also designed and built 6 x 6/8 x 8 wheeled vehicles to meet the potential requirements of the ROK Army.
 These are Rotem (with the KW1 6 x 6 and KW2 8 x 8) and Samsung Techwin (Multipurpose vehicle).
 The first prototypes of the Doosan AWV Black Fox were completed in 2003.
 Doosan is known mainly as the prime contractor for the full tracked Korean Infantry Fighting Vehicle (KIFV) which has already been exported to Malaysia.

 In many respects, the overall appearance of the Doosan Armoured Wheeled Vehicle is very similar to the Brazilian EE-11 Urutu (6 × 6) armoured personnel carrier developed some years ago by ENGESA.The major difference is that the Brazilian vehicle has steering on the front two wheels with the rear wheels being close together, whereas the Doosan Armoured Wheeled Vehicle has steering on the front four wheels.